Indonesia Carbon Footprint

 Industrial Processes: Various industrial processes, such as cement production and manufacturing, release greenhouse gases into the atmosphere.

-Efforts to Reduce Indonesia’s Carbon Footprint:
+Efforts to Reduce Indonesia Carbon Footprint

 Forest Conservation: Indonesia has launched initiatives to curb deforestation and promote sustainable land use, such as the moratorium on new palm oil plantations and efforts to reduce illegal logging.